-In a whole life of traveling, I have never seen such a flourishing music scene.
+In my whole life of traveling, I have never seen such a flourishing music scene.
 Not even close.

 Everybody is playing an instrument here.
 Some are doing covers, but many have their original music.

-Some Arambol musicians also perform off-season, in Europe, US, Asia; some others just play here and do something entirely different when they are back in “The Matrix.”
-Some make good money out of it, while some other can barely survive.
+Some Arambol musicians also perform off-season, in Europe, the US, and Asia; some others just play here and do something entirely different when they are back in “The Matrix.”
+Some make good money out of it, while others can barely survive.
 Some are young and willing to make a whole life out of their music; some others are in the autumn of their lives and just want to share happiness and good vibes.

 Arambol musicians: who are they?

-Although there are Thousands of musicians in Arambol, some of them make the difference.
+Although there are thousands of musicians in Arambol, some of them make a difference.
 The reasons are many, and tradition is one.
 Because, you know, some of them have been coming since the Seventies!
 And yes, they were hippies living naked at the beach.
 Now, some of those old-timers are living legends in Arambol and still perform.

 Who am I talking about?
-Let’s see, check out this essential list of the Arambol Musicians.
+Let’s see, check out this essential list of Arambol Musicians.

 Attila, the legend